-Open concept is a hallmark of farmhouse style as it helps to create the welcoming, approachable and comfortable feel of the style.
-Spaces like an open concept kitchen and large living room is the perfect design layout for farmhouse style.
+Open concept is a hallmark of farmhouse style as it helps to create the welcoming, approachable and comfortable feel that farmhouse design is known for.
+Spaces like an open concept kitchen and large living room are the perfect design layout for farmhouse designs.

 Speaking of kitchens, no farmhouse kitchen would be complete without an apron front sink.
-Paired with white shaker cabinets, an apron sink adds that instant farmhouse charm.
-Available in a range of finishes to suit your style and they are very practical for washing everything.
+Paired with white shaker cabinets, an apron sink adds instant farmhouse charm.
+Available in a range of finishes to suit your style, they are very practical for washing everything.